 - 4.1.4.
 Record of Malfunctions of Air Pollution Control Equipment.
-For all air pollution control equipment, the permittee shall maintain records of the occurrence and duration of any malfunction or operational shutdown of the air pollution control equipment during which excess emissions occur.
+For all air pollution control equipment listed in Section 1.0, the permittee shall maintain records of the occurrence and duration of any malfunction or operational shutdown of the air pollution control equipment during which excess emissions occur.
 For each such case, the following information shall be recorded: - a.
 The equipment involved. - b.
 Steps taken to minimize emissions during the event. - c.
 The duration of the event. - d.
 The estimated increase in emissions during the event.